Using the List Manager – Field Lists

-When searching using the "within ... last hours" operator, include a one-hour overlap.
+When searching using the within ... last hours operator, include a one-hour overlap.
 For example, if you're searching for updates made within the past 5 hours, enter 6 in the search criteria.
-This ensures that any updates made in the current hour and preceding five hours are included.
+This ensures that any updates made in the current hour and the preceding five hours are included.

 Excluding Null Values

-- Use the operators does not equal and is not null.
+- Use the query Experience Country does not equal United States, and

 Some applicant questions may result in multiple answers.
 For example, an applicant could report speaking multiple languages, having multiple ethnicities, or having multiple parents.

 When you create a list on a field with multiple values, the resulting list includes any applicant that has at least one value meeting the defined conditions.
-For example, if you would like to see all applicants who have a parent from a country other than the United States, create a list on the field Country of Legal Residence in the field group Parents/Guardians and include the operators:
+For example, if you want all applicants who have a parent from a country other than the United States:

 The resulting list includes all applicants who have at least one parent that meets these conditions, though not all their parents are from a non-US country.